kghamilton89/face-capture/README.md

 mkdir new-directory
 ```

-2. Store the photo to be analyzed in this directory/
+2. Store the photo to be analyzed in this directory.
 3. Navigate to the new directory.

 ```sh